 Video filter apps, which began gaining popularity domestically last year, apply real-time effects to subjects like the user's face.
 Well-known examples include apps that transform a user's selfie into a dog's face.

-Amid this flourishing editing culture, concerns are sometimes voiced, such as "If you edit too much, won't you lose sight of the original?" – essentially, questions about this trend.
+Amidst this flourishing editing culture, concerns are sometimes voiced, such as "If you edit too much, won't you lose sight of the original?" – essentially, questions about this trend.
 Many people, including the users themselves, have likely experienced this feeling.
 However, in my personal view, there is room to interpret this situation positively.

 ③ "L(El): Live"

-Usage rates show NicoNico Live and Facebook Live leading at around 25%.
+Usage rates show Niconico Live and Facebook Live leading at around 25%.
 Among those aware of the services, Facebook Live has the highest usage rate at approximately 43%.

-Regarding live streaming on SNS, users shared comments such as: "I don't want to save it long-term, but I want to spread the memories," "I can connect with many people and express myself by editing and posting videos," and "I'm not good at calling friends myself, so I want to publish live videos and have friends come to me" (!).
+Regarding live streaming on SNS, users shared comments such as: "I don't want to save it long-term, but I want to spread the memories," "I can connect with many people and express myself by editing and posting videos," and "I'm not good at calling friends myself, so I want to post live videos and have friends come to me" (!).

 Summary: The "Now" of Communication Seen in ES-M-L